 Acceleware remains focused on developing and commercializing products for the oil and gas sector.
 Prior to the dramatic market downturn in 2014, the Company had been experiencing good traction with its geoscience software and services.
 The proprietary RF heating technology is showing potential as a viable method for heavy oil and oil sands production, coming at a time when the industry is facing significant economic and environmental hurdles.
 The Company is actively pursuing funding for RF heating development including new equity issuances, applying for various government funding initiatives, and pursuing industry partner funding opportunities.
+There are signs that the oil and gas sector is improving, bolstered by an increased world price of oil is increase, and evidenced by an increase in exploration and development spending heading into 2018.

-Given the 50% decrease in revenue in 2016 compared to 2015, the outlook for Acceleware's oil and gas technology business remains uncertain.
-As the Company's customers grapple with the prolonged collapse in the world price of oil, we have seen caution among our customers resulting in delayed and cancelled purchase decisions in 2016.
-Into 2017, it remains unclear whether the oil and gas market will rebound.
+Given the 50% decrease in revenue in 2016 compared to 2015, and the further 5% reduction in revenue in 2017 compared to the same period in 2016, the outlook for Acceleware's oil and gas technology business remains uncertain.
+As the Company's customers grapple with the prolonged collapse in the world price of oil, we have seen caution among our customers resulting in delayed and cancelled purchase decisions in 2016 and 2017.
+For 2018 it remains unclear whether the oil and gas market will continue to rebound.
 However, recent increases in oil prices and drilling activity are welcome news.
-As a result of the weakness in oil and gas, the Company has taken steps to promote non-oil and gas related products and services.
-In 2016, non-oil and gas revenue increased 16% compared to 2015.
-Should the oil and gas market weakness continue, Acceleware will continue to target short-term revenue outside of oil and gas.
+As a result of the weakness in oil and gas, the Company has taken steps to promote non-oil and gas related products and services including artificial intelligence ("AI") and machine learning.
+Acceleware will continue to target short-term revenue outside of oil and gas in 2018.